romanhujer/SQM/sqmrrdweb/README.md

-# SQMWEB - web guiand rrd graphs
+# SQMWEB - web gui and rrd graphs

 for mysqm